Santander Investment Hub Review 2024

 Santander Investment Hub: Should you use it?

 Santander could be well suited to beginner investors looking to invest primarily in funds.
-If you're looking to build your own portfolio, you can choose from more than 900 different funds and if you're looking for a diversified, ready-made portfolio, Santander's Multi-Index Funds could be right for you.
+If you're looking to build your own portfolio, you can choose from around 850 different funds and if you're looking for a diversified, ready-made portfolio, Santander's Multi-Index Funds could be right for you.
 Santander also offers tailored financial advice to some customers, which could be valuable if you're new to investing.

 While Trustpilot scores for this investment platform are low, this isn't unusual for high street providers that generally have lower Trustpilot scores than challenger banks and other investment platforms.